-This application note assumes you have some experience with the Renesas $e^2$ studio ISDE and RA Family Flexible Software Package (FSP).
+This application note assumes you have some experience with the Renesas e2 studio IDE and RA Family Flexible Software Package (FSP).
 Before you perform the procedures in this application note, follow the procedure in the FSP User Manual to build and run the Blinky project.
-Doing so enables you to become familiar with the $e^2$ studio and the FSP and validates that the debug connection to your board functions properly.
-In addition, this application note assumes that you have some knowledge of cryptography and RA Family Secure Crypto Engine 7 (SCE7) features.
+Doing so enables you to become familiar with the e2 studio and the FSP and validates that the debug connection to your board functions properly.
+In addition, a prerequisite reading is chapter 3 of application note Renesas RA Security Design with Arm® TrustZone® - IP Protection.
+The goal of reading this chapter is to understand the two different development models provided by Renesas Tooling for TrustZone® support.
+Furthermore, this application note assumes that you have some knowledge of cryptography and RA Family SCE9 features.

-The intended audience are users who want to develop applications with SCE modules using Renesas RA Family RA6M1, RA6M2, or RA6M3 MCU groups.
+The intended audience are users who want to develop applications with SCE9 modules using Renesas RA Family MCUs with SCE9 support.